NethermindEth/starknet-staking-v2/README.md

 In addition to the configuration described above, the tool allows for other non-essential customization.
 You can see all available options by using the `--help` flag:

 1. Using specific staking and attestation contract addresses through the `--staking-contract-address` and `--attest-contract-address` flags respectively.
-If no values are provided, sensible defaults are provided based on the network id.
+If no values are provided, sensible defaults are provided based on the network id (only Mainnet and Sepolia).

 2. `--max-tries` allows you to set how many attempts the tool does to get attestation information.
-It can be set to any positive number or to _"infinite"_ if you want the tool to never stop execution.
-Defaults to 10.
+It can be set to any positive number or to *infinite* if you want the tool to never stop execution.
+It's set to*infinite* by default.

 3. `--log-level` set's the tool logging level.
 Default to `info`.

-4. `--braavos-account` changes the transaction version format from `0x3` to `1<<128 + 0x3` required by Braavos accounts. _Note that this is still an experimental feature_.
+4. `--braavos-account` changes the transaction version format from `0x3` to `1<<128 + 0x3` required by Braavos accounts.

 ## Other features

-We offer other utilies such as [external signing](https://nethermindeth.github.io/starknet-staking-v2/external-signer) and [monitoring via prometheus](https://nethermindeth.github.io/starknet-staking-v2/metrics).
+We offer advance features such as [external signing](https://nethermindeth.github.io/starknet-staking-v2/external-signer) and [monitoring via prometheus](https://nethermindeth.github.io/starknet-staking-v2/metrics).

-Check our [documentation](https://nethermindeth.github.io/starknet-staking-v2/) for full details.
+Please check our [documentation](https://nethermindeth.github.io/starknet-staking-v2/) to get full details of the validator tools